Aunty Donna: Grouse House

 Grouse House is a YouTube channel operated by Haven't You Done Well Productions, intended to support up-and-coming comedians by hosting their absurdist, experimental comedy on the platform.

-Grouse House has produced several comedy webseries which are hosted on the YouTube channel Grouse House, including Hug The Sun (2021) featuring Ben Russell and Xavier Michelides, Hot Department: Dark Web (2022) featuring comedy duo Hot Department, and Finding Yeezus (2022), a six-part documentary web series that revealed the identity of the creator of the 2013 video game Kanye Quest 3030 starring Cameron James and Alexei Toliopoulos and directed by Max Miller.
+Grouse House has produced several comedy webseries which are hosted on the YouTube channel Grouse House, including Hug The Sun (2021) directed by Aaron McCann and featuring Ben Russell and Xavier Michelides, Hot Department: Dark Web (2022) featuring comedy duo Hot Department, and Finding Yeezus (2022), a six-part documentary web series that revealed the identity of the creator of the 2013 video game Kanye Quest 3030 starring Cameron James and Alexei Toliopoulos and directed by Max Miller.
 The five-part comedy Descent (2024), set on a submarine and featuring comedians Millie Holten, Madi Savage, and Ella Lawry, was also released on the channel, as well as nostalgic TV parody series Gocsy's Classics featuring Aaron Gocs.
 The Most Upsetting Guessing Game in the World (MUGG) is another of its outputs, featuring guests such as Daniel Sloss and Nick Cody.
 In 2025, Grouse House released So You Wanna Win a P*nis Pump?
-(SYWWAPP), a four-episode quiz show described as a mix between Taskmaster and Game Changer, hosted by Demi Lardner and featuring guests Paul F. Tompkins, Tom Cardy and Becky Lucas.
-Grouse House is also expected to release six different pilot episodes by comedian Greg Larsen.
+(SYWWAPP), a four-episode quiz show described as a mix between Taskmaster and Game Changer, hosted by Demi Lardner and featuring guests such as Paul F. Tompkins, Tom Cardy and Becky Lucas.
+Grouse House has released six different pilot episodes by comedian Greg Larsen.

 In August 2025, it was announced that a subscription service based on and named after Grouse House was to be trialled over the subsequent months and fully launched in early 2026.
 It would be similar in form to that of Dropout, a US streaming service derived from comedy company CollegeHumor.
 While the content already on the Grouse House channel is to remain available for free on YouTube, new content will only be available through this service.
 Presently, Naimo has stated Grouse House's focus on small-budget shiny-floor productions such as gameshows, improv and interview shows.
 Much of Aunty Donna's proceeds from its Drem world tour are expected to go toward Grouse House.
+In 2026, The Grouse House Podcast Network was launched, featuring the podcasts Ratbag with Mel & Sam, The Mish & Zach Podcast and The Footy with Broden Kelly, all distributed through Acast.
+In March, their own Aunty Donna Podcast was also brought under this network.
+The animated short-form sketch comedy series Finally, a Show About Men!, a satire about masculinity produced by husbands Samuel Leighton-Dore and Bradley Tennant of Sad Man Studio with financial backing from Screen Queensland’s Online Production Grants, was released on the Grouse House Youtube channel in May.